BoarX/article-processor-go/README.md

 * MongoDB

 ## Configuration
-* The service configurations are stored in the conf.yaml file
-* There is also the conf_test.yaml file for the test environment configurations.
+The service configurations are stored in the conf.yaml file.
+There is also the conf_test.yaml file for the test environment configurations.

+Main configurations:
+* Service port
+* Core MongoDB configurations
+* LogPath to store logs
+* External endpoints for articles
+* Interval for how often the service should check for new articles

 ## Running the service
 1. Clone the repository